1.First Direct 1st Account

 Frequently Asked Questions

-The Monzo Current Account offers a competitive interest rate of 2.75% AER and has no monthly fees, making it an attractive option for those looking to earn interest on their balance while avoiding account fees.
+The Nationwide FlexDirect account offers a 5.00% AER interest rate and has no monthly fees, making it a great option for those looking to maximize their savings without incurring costs.

-When choosing a current account, consider factors such as monthly fees, interest rates (AER), online banking features, and additional benefits like overdrafts or rewards.
+When choosing a current account, consider factors such as interest rates, fees, overdraft options, accessibility, and any additional benefits like cashback or rewards.